dWALIDb/RV32IMF/README.md

 The design is split into *five* stages to boost performance, and after implementation it turned out to be not as complicated as it seems.
 the stages are fetch,decode,execute,memory and write back.

+In this implementation, i found a word addressable memory to be easier to work with, hence, i just ignore the 2 LSB bits of the instruction memory to make it so it can work with word abressable memory without changing hardware.
+This works because it increments by 4 and 4 bytes are a word(32-bits) so address 4 points to location 4 on byte addressable memory, and at the same time it points to address 1 on word addressable.
+00100   -> 00001
+considering bytes ->considering words  (this means we just ignore 2 LSB bits)

+this doesn't mean that the internal architecture is altered, the internal architecture are made as if memory is byte addressable.
+It is the way that im using it is as word addressable, this makes work easier and more intuitive for me. :)

 # FETCH STAGE
 The module contains a RAM for instructions, a register that holds the program counter value and it outputs the instruction's op code, functionality fields, read/write addresses and immediate values. it always output PC+4 for next instruction.